arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Class_Hierarchy.md

 ### strip_length

 Provides access to the LED strip length as a dynamic value.
-Inherits from `ValueProvider`.
+Inherits from `value_provider`.

 | Parameter | Type | Default | Constraints | Description |
 |-----------|------|---------|-------------|-------------|